Tips for Decanting Food

 8. Start Small and Build Your Collection Over Time

 You don't need to completely overhaul your presses or pantry in one day.
-I started by decanting just a few everyday items, like pasta, cereal, and baking flour and gradually added more as I found what worked best.
+I started by decanting just a few everyday items, like pasta, cereal, and flour and gradually added more as I found what worked best.
 Use what you already have too.

 9. Store Like with Like